 - Reduce the economic burden on families and public systems—School-based health centers can lead to fewer hospitalizations for children with asthma and fewer emergency room visits overall.
 Additionally, a 2014 economic evaluation of school-based health centers found that they led to positive net savings to both Medicaid and to families due to reduced productivity loss among parents and reduced expenses associated with teenage pregnancy.

 Kids First serves children and adolescents ages 0-21.
-At our community-based clinics in Commerce City and Westminster, our patients come from all over the Denver metro area.
+At our community-based clinics, our patients come from all over the Denver metro area.
 In our school-based clinics, patients are students who attend a school in either the Adams 14 school district or in Adams 12 Five Star Schools.

-The majority of Kids First patients are enrolled in Medicaid or CHP+, and 17% are uninsured.
+The majority of Kids First patients are enrolled in Medicaid or CHP+, and nearly 20% are uninsured.

 You can call our main office at 303-289-1086 to make an appointment.
 If you attend one of the schools where Kids First has a school-based health center, you can visit that page on our website to contact the school-based health center staff directly or stop in to schedule a visit.
 Our staff are always happy to help you!